veer-s88/Basic_DA_Projects-/README.md

 2. I then used Tableau Public to a dashboard to show visualisations for the results of some of the queries mentioned in the previous file.
 The link for this dashboard is shown below: https://public.tableau.com/app/profile/veer1463/viz/Covid_Data_Analysis_16316636189810/Dashboard1

+3. I then cleaned data from the nashville housing dataset using SQL.
+The SQL queries used to perform the cleaning operations are shown in the Data_Cleaning_Nashville_Housing file and the raw dataset used is seen in the csv file.